AMBarbosa/extreme-invaders/README.md

-# Extreme invaders data and scripts
+# Extreme invaders: data and scripts

-This is the accompanying repository for <b>Baquero RA, Barbosa AM, Ayllón D, Guerra C, Sánchez E, Araújo MB & Nicola GG "<i>Potential distributions of invasive vertebrates in the Iberian Peninsula under projected changes in extreme climate events</i>"</b>, currently under review in Diversity & Distributions.
+This is the companion repository for the article:
+<b>Baquero R.A., Barbosa A.M., Ayllón D., Guerra C., Sánchez E., Araújo M.B. & Nicola G.G. (under review) Potential distributions of invasive vertebrates in the Iberian Peninsula under projected changes in extreme climate events</b>.

+The repository contains:
-The repository contains the values of the regional climatic extreme <b>variables</b> computed by the team; the redistributable parts of the <b>species occurrence data</b>, namely those currently available on GBIF or published in data papers; and the <b>R scripts</b> which reproduce our complete analysis.
-The results won't be exactly the same, as in our paper we used additional data on species occurrence which should be obtained directly from their authors or holding institutions.
+- the values of the regional climatic extreme <b>variables</b> computed by members of the team;
+- the redistributable parts of the <b>species occurrence data</b>, namely those currently available on GBIF or published in data papers;
+- the <b>R scripts</b> which reproduce our complete analysis and resulting plots.
+The results won't be exactly the same, as in the article we used additional data on species occurrence which should be obtained directly from their authors or holding institutions.

+A link to the article itself will be provided here when it is published.